Sugarkhuu/SpeechTranslator/README.md

 # Speech Translator

+**Note: The new Speech Service and SDK is replacing the Microsoft Translator Speech API, which will no longer work starting October 15, 2019.
+For information on switching to the Speech Service, see [Migrating from the Custom Speech Service to the Speech Service](https://review.docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-migrate-from-custom-speech-service).**

 Translate as you speak, and show a subtitle window on this or on another screen.
 Demo application to show the use of close to real-time translation and transcription.
 Batch mode allows you to transcribe multiple audio files at once.